4 Veteran Owned Businesses (Veteran Entrepreneurs) to Know

-These four veteran owned businesses are all relatively young (founded within the past five years) and have all found incredible success because of the obvious need in the U.S. or for specifically filling a void in the military community.
-We think they are worth knowing about & trying…
+These four veteran owned businesses are relatively young (founded within the past five years) and have all found success because there’s an obvious need in the United States as a whole, or they filled a specific void in the military community.
+We think they are worth knowing about & supporting if you are looking to patron veteran owned businesses…

-Nick Taranto learned early on that you can have big starry-eyed dreams, but without a toolkit and hardcore skills of how you can accomplish those dreams, well, they just won’t be achieved.
-It was while enrolled at Harvard for an MBA program where Taranto met military people who had that vision, drive, and knew what it was like to harness the power of dozens or hundreds to all work toward a common goal.
+Nick Taranto learned early on that you can have big starry-eyed dreams, but without a toolkit and skills of how you can accomplish those dreams, they won’t come to fruition.
+It was while enrolled at Harvard for an MBA program where Taranto met military personnel who had that vision, drive, and knew what it was like to harness the power of dozens or hundreds to all work toward a common goal.

 Taranto then enrolled in the Marine Corps Officer Candidate School and was ultimately commissioned as an infantry officer.

 Fast forward to 2014 when Taranto and co-founder Josh Hix got on Shark Tank for their business idea called Plated.
-However the past five years have been quite a ride for the co-founders as their original Shark Tank deal with Mark Cuban fell apart.
-When the show followed up for “Beyond the Tank”, investor Kevin O’Leary was so impressed by the duo’s progress that he made an investment.
+The past five years have been quite a ride for the co-founders as their original Shark Tank deal with Mark Cuban fell apart, however when the show followed up for “Beyond the Tank”, investor Kevin O’Leary was so impressed by the duo’s progress that he made an investment.

 In September 2017, one of the nation’s largest grocery retailers bought Plated for $300 million.

 Ken Robbins and Jason Dempsey teamed up in early 2015 after completing their twenty-year Army careers.
 It should come as no surprise that their business venture’s mission is to support and help the military community.
-Robbins & Dempsey are the co-founders of MILLIE, a real estate marketplace that connects military and veteran movers with trusted resource providers who have been in their shoes.
+Robbins & Dempsey are the co-founders of MILLIE, a real estate marketplace that connects military and veteran movers with trusted resource providers.

 Over 200,000 service members exit the military each year.
 An additional 260,000 are given orders to PCS to a new duty station.
-The military will ship a family’s personal property, but deciding where to live & how to navigate the moving process is largely left to the service member’s spouse.
+The military will ship a family’s personal property, but deciding where to live & how to navigate the moving process is largely left to the service member or their spouse.

 Robbins & Dempsey’s goal is to make MILLIE a one-stop shop and the most visible and trusted resource for veterans and military families that are PCSing.